Heat advisory in effect for South Georgia until 8 p.m.

 From the National Weather Service:

-HEAT ADVISORY IN EFFECT FROM NOON EDT /11 AM CDT/ TODAY TO 8 PM EDT /7 PM CDT/ THIS EVENING...
+HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM EDT /10 AM CDT/ THIS MORNING TO 8 PM EDT /7 PM CDT/ THIS EVENING...

-* IMPACTS...Hot temperatures and high humidity may cause heat llnesses to occur.
+* IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.

 PRECAUTIONARY/PREPAREDNESS ACTIONS...